CBT-I Techniques Explained: 7-Step Guide for Insomnia

 Compared to sleeping pills, CBT‑I is far more effective in the long run.
 While medication may offer short‑term relief, it does not address the underlying causes of insomnia.
 In contrast, CBT‑I improves sleep without dependency, tolerance, or unwanted side effects.

-In some cases, CBT‑I can be self‑guided.
+In some cases, CBT‑I can be self‑guided using books, apps, or online resources.
 However, professional support is recommended if:

 How We Can Help You Sleep Better